tauren/tax-scenarios-lean/docs/stories/story-4.9-scenario-detail-view.md

 9. Add navigation between view and edit modes using React Router

 ## Tasks
-1. [ ] Create the `ScenarioDetailView` component and its sub-components
+1. [x] Create the `ScenarioDetailView` component and its sub-components
-2. [ ] Add the new route to the router configuration
+2. [x] Add the new route to the router configuration
-3. [ ] Update the `ScenarioSummaryCard` navigation
+3. [x] Update the `ScenarioSummaryCard` navigation
-4. [ ] Implement the yearly breakdown table
+4. [x] Implement the yearly breakdown table
-5. [ ] Implement the financial timeline chart
+5. [x] Implement the financial timeline chart
-6. [ ] Implement the qualitative assessment panel
+6. [x] Implement the qualitative assessment panel
-7. [ ] Implement the scenario summary header
+7. [x] Implement the scenario summary header
-8. [ ] Implement the view actions component with edit and back buttons
+8. [x] Implement the view actions component with edit and back buttons
-9. [ ] Add loading states and error handling
+9. [x] Add loading states and error handling
-10. [ ] Add responsive styling
+10. [x] Add responsive styling (basic implementation)
-11. [ ] Write unit tests for the new components
+11. [x] Write unit tests for the new components
-12. [ ] Add integration tests for the view
+12. [x] Add integration tests for the view
-13. [ ] Update documentation
+13. [x] Update documentation

 ## Dependencies
 - Story 2.5 (Scenario Cards) - For the "View Details" button